Offering Services to Adults in Need

 - Down Syndrome

 - And More

 1. Who Is Eligible To Attend?

-Any adult age 18 or older who needs socialization during the day instead of being isolated at home or who cannot be left at home alone because of an illness or disability.
+Any adult age 18 or older who could benefit from safety, healthcare, or socialization during the day instead of being isolated at home or who cannot be left at home alone because of an illness or disability.